-“I’m worried about having to self-isolate in the house with my husband during our divorce.”
+“I’m worried about having to be in lockdown in the same house with my husband during our divorce.”

 I met with a client recently who was concerned about the possibility of being stuck in the house with her husband for weeks on end, during the coronavirus pandemic.
 They have recently started divorce proceedings, are still living in the same house and have 2 young children.

 My advice to people in this situation or anyone who was already having relationship difficulties before this cornovirus pandemic started, is as follows –

 ➡️ Keep things calm and civil.
 Put aside personal differences for the time-being.